hollma/lmd-dl/README.md

 # lmd-dl
-a free and open source download manager for subscribers of Le Monde Diplomatique
+A free and open source download manager for subscribers of the German edition of Le Monde Diplomatique.

+## Get lmd-dl

+## Usage

+## Technical background